 There are no quick fixes for Hospital Acquired Infections (HAIs).
 Hand hygiene is the cornerstone for reducing HAIs, but improving those practices is not an easy task for hospitals, especially for those that continue to use traditional methods.
 The importance of hand hygiene was established over 170 years ago—yet, in many respects, we keep trying the same things without much success.
-Sometimes you have to let go of status quo.
+Sometimes you have to let go of the status quo.

 Currently, the most common approach to reducing hand hygiene infection is direct observation.
 Once considered the gold standard, this approach consists of observing the behaviors of fellow clinicians to evaluate their performance when it comes to hand washing and sanitizing.